LuigiClemente/formik/README.md

 Overview
 --------

-This project is a React web application that integrates with AdminJS, an open-source admin panel solution, to allow administrators to create customized forms for claiming EU flight delay and cancellation compensation.
+This project is a React web application that integrates with React Admin, an open-source admin panel solution, to allow administrators to create customized forms for claiming EU flight delay and cancellation compensation.
 The application features automatic translation, unique URL generation, form auto-filling, and saving all entries to a CSV file.

 Requirements
 ------------